 Lastly, Sendle doesn’t allow for any packages over 20 pounds.
-This is also extremely limiting, since all USPS Priority Mail services (excluding Priority Mail Cubic) that you can access with shipping software allow for a maximum weight of 70 pounds.
+This also potentially excludes a lot of businesses from using their service, since all USPS Priority Mail services (excluding Priority Mail Cubic) that you can access with shipping software allow for a maximum weight of 70 pounds.

 Sendle Doesn’t Allow Shippers to Send Common Items Containing Hazardous Materials

-Lastly, the kinds of items you’re allowed to send on Sendle’s platform is also quite restrictive.
+Lastly, the kinds of items you’re allowed to send on Sendle’s platform are also quite restrictive.
 For example, you need to agree and acknowledge when you sign up that you’ll never send any packages containing hazardous materials.
-That includes common items such as lithium ion batteries, hand sanitizer, and aerosols.
+That includes common items such as lithium-ion batteries, hand sanitizer, and aerosols.
 On the other hand, you can ship all of these kinds of items with USPS shipping software, as long as you choose Parcel Select Ground service.

 Give Sendle a Shot to Rate Shop…It’s Free!